- Online Learning

 New free and paid Webinars have been posted online.
 Also be sure to check out our hands-on workshops in Saint Petersburg, Florida.

-- Skype with JAWS and MAGic, December 10
+- Yahoo Groups with JAWS and MAGic, April 9

 Visit the free Webinar e-Learning page for more information or to register.

-Paid Webinars through the fourth quarter include the following:
+Paid Webinars through the first half of 2014 include the following:

 Visit the paid Webinars page for more information or to register.